Focinfi/gosqs/README.md

 1. [ ] Design new message group rule, maybe 100items/group?

-1. [ ] Add message id into group must hold a RWLock, try etcd relative api.
+1. [ ] Add message id into group must hold a RWLock, try etcd relative api(Compare And Swap?).

 1. [ ] Batch messages addation?

+1. [ ] Compact and put the cold data(Message and Group) into disk?

 #### ID generator